 Paul de Pignol was born in Toulouse in 1965.
-He currently lives and works in Paris.
+He currently lives and works between Paris and Montigny-sur-Loing.

-In 2010, de Pignol decided to dedicate a workshop in Paris to drawing, establishing a link between the two disciplines.
+In 2010, de Pignol decided to dedicate a specific workshop to drawing in Paris, establishing a link between the two disciplines a short time afterwards.
 Whether sculpting or drawing, de Pignol plunges into an intimate essence of the being.
-His work focuses on the female figure, and links it to universal themes of birth, life, and death.
-He explores its function, weight, and composition, as well as its presence and deconstruction, both inside and out.
+He focuses his work on feminine figures, linking them with universal themes of birth, life, and death.
+Throughout his study of the female figure, he began questioning its function, weight, and composition, as well as its deconstruction and presence both of the interior and exterior.

 De Pignol’s paintings are an extension of his work and research as a sculptor.
-He makes similar gestures, wherein he erases matter in order to add light, stroke by stroke, giving his unravelling bodies a spectral presence.
+His gestures are similar, wherein he erases matter in order to add light, stroke by stroke, giving his unravelling bodies a spectral presence.

-Since 2017, after years of failures, rejection, and wandering, de Pignol found pictorial language relative to his research.
-His most recent exhibition with Loo & Lou Gallery, Né du Limon, is the result of this quest.
-With a fascination for landscapes, de Pignol is inspired by the location of his studio, in the Fontainebleau forest.
-The idea that life can be born from decay fascinates and inspires him to create organic and livin landscapes, where you can feel the turf and soil.
-This exhibition united for the very first time his drawings, sculptures, and paintings, in what represented for the artist a joyous and fertile renewal, by virtue of his subjects and use of multiple medias.
+Since 2017, after years of failure, rejection, and wandering, de Pignol found pictorial language relative to his research.
+One of his recent exhibitions at Loo & Lou Gallery, Né du limon, is the result of this quest.
+With a fascination for landscapes, the artist is inspired by the Fontainebleau forest that surrounds his studio.
+The idea that any life can be birthed from decay fascinates him, and inspires him to create organic and living landscapes, where you can feel the turf and soil.
+We are close to Golem.
+This exhibition reunited for the first time drawings, sculptures, and canvases, in what represented for the artist a joyous and fertile renewal, thanks to both the subject matter and the use of multiple medias.